usatlas/docs/jupyter/SLACJupyterExtraFuncs.md

 ```
 singularity exec -B /cvmfs,/gpfs,/scratch,/nfs,/afs /cvmfs/atlas.sdcc.bnl.gov/jupyter/t3s/slac/singularity/atlas-slac-w-slurm-cli-20200714.sif python3 -m pip install dask-jobqueue distributed
 ```
 To test whether it works, try [this python script](dask.slurm.test.py.txt) in JupyterLab.
-Please pay to the line `python="/usr/bin/python3"` in the script - do not forget about it.
+Please pay attention to the line `python="/usr/bin/python3"` in the script - do not forget about it.